archesproject/arches-controlled-lists/README.md

     npm run build_development
     ```

-## Developer Setup (for contributing to the Arches Contolled Lists project)
+## Developer Setup (for contributing to the Arches Controlled Lists project)

 1. Download the arches-controlled-lists repo: